tj/reds/Readme.md

   });
 ```

 Also included in the package is the RediSearch Suggestion API.
 This has no corollary in the Reds module.
-The Suggestion API is ideal for auto-complete type situations and is entirely seperated from the Search API.
+The Suggestion API is ideal for auto-complete type situations and is entirely separate from the Search API.

 ```js
 var suggestions = redredisearch.suggestion('my-suggestion-list');